21 Types of Nurses: A Guide to Nursing Specialties

 What You’d Do as a NICU Nurse: This is one of the most demanding nursing specialties.
 As a nurse in the NICU, you are part of a team that provides immediate care for ill and premature newborns.
 You perform medical procedures and administer tests, chart progress, and document vital signs.
 You also provide hands-on care to change diapers and feed infants.
 You will also attend high-risk deliveries.

-Typical Requirements: After obtaining experience as a neonatal ICU nurse, certification for Neonatal Intensive Care Nursing (RNC-NIC) or Critical Care Registered Nurse-Neonatal is recommended.
+Typical Requirements: After gaining experience as a neonatal ICU nurse, consider obtaining a Registered Nurse Certification in Neonatal Intensive Care (RNC-NIC).
 Learn more about being a NICU nurse.

 12. Nurse Educator